osgi/osgi.enroute.site/_appnotes/gogo-cmd.md

         }
     }

 Sadly, this is not the way you should write commands for Gogo.
 Though Gogo feels like a normal shell it actually is a scripting language with real objects.
-When you write Gogo commands you should accept Java objects and not just strings and for the return value it is the same.
-Out of the box Gogo supports many useful types and it provides an extension mechanism for custom types.
+When you write Gogo commands you should accept Java objects and not just strings and for the return value you should return a plain old Java object.
+Out of the box, Gogo supports many useful types and it provides an extension mechanism for custom types.

 In the upcoming sections we will take  a tour of how to write Gogo commands and at the end come back and rewrite this example.

-## Component
+## Component Skeleton

 The skeleton of a Gogo command is as follows: